 The Catholic theologian in me liked Pope Francis referring to “Care for Our Common Home”—so we named the parent company behind Hemp Business Journal in tribute to it: Common Home Media, Inc. The company was in the second class of Canopy Boulder and we set out to bring value, data, market intelligence to business leaders, investors and change makers.

 From then on we did our own primary research.
-Conversations turned into interviews, emails turned into surveys, piles of data and numbers turned into charts, and pages of research turned into documents—which all led to our Inaugural Market Report appropriately named, “The State of Hemp 2016.”
+Conversations turned into interviews, emails turned into surveys, piles of data and numbers turned into charts, and pages of research turned into documents—which all led to our Inaugural Market Report appropriately named, “The State of Hemp.”
 Since publishing the State of Hemp we’ve worked hard to be the first publication to define the CBD industry.
 In October 2016, we achieved that mission and published the The CBD Report.

-I am certain the State of Hemp, The CBD Report or attending the Hemp Summit will provide you the market data and critical business information you need if you want to seize the opportunities that are emerging in the U.S. hemp industry.
+I am certain the State of Hemp, The CBD Report or attending the Hemp Summit will provide you the market data and critical business information you need if you want to seize the opportunities emerging in the U.S. hemp industry.

-Our hope is that through these reports (and meeting the great professionals in this industry) you’ll see the true cannabis revolution sweeping the planet isn’t about people getting high on THC, but it’s one about humanity building a clean, global economy through sustainable agriculture, water conservation, industrial processing, product innovation, and better health and wellness for all of us, particularly helping children with epilepsy, those suffering pain from cancer, and baby boomers entering the stage of life where the quality of life is what matters most.
+Our hope is that through these reports (and meeting the great professionals in this industry) you’ll see the true cannabis revolution sweeping the planet isn’t about people getting high on THC, but it’s one about humanity building a clean, global economy through sustainable agriculture, water conservation, industrial processing, product innovation, and better health and wellness for all of us, particularly helping children with epilepsy, those suffering pain from cancer, and baby boomers entering the stage of life where the quality of life matters most.

 So if you are serious about industrial hemp or CBD, I invite you to checkout one of our leading market reports or visit us at the Hemp Summit.
 Become knowledgable, connected and informed.
 I look forward to our paths crossing!